-- Before each class, watch the posted lecture videos and complete the associated quizzes. - During each class, keep your phone in your backpack to avoid temptation.
+- Before each class: watch the posted lecture videos and complete the associated quiz. - During each class: keep your phone in your backpack to avoid temptation.
 Try each problem yourself to the best of your ability.
-Solving the in-class problems builds the problem-solving skills you will need to complete the homework and exam problems. - After each class, compare your solution to the in-class problem to the solution I will provide.
+Solving the in-class problems builds the problem-solving skills you will need to complete the homework and exam problems. - After each class: compare your solution to the in-class problem to the solution I will provide.
 Finish and submit the jump-start problems we start in class.
-Make note of anywhere you struggled or have questions and make a plan for how to strengthen that skill. - Early in the week, start the homework so you have a chance to seek out help if necessary. - Anytime you need it, seek out additional help from: - Supplemental Instruction schedule is posted in the left sidebar of our Blackboard course.
+Make note of anywhere you struggled or have questions and make a plan for how to strengthen that skill. - Early in the week: start the homework so you have a chance to seek out help if necessary. - Anytime you need it, seek out additional help from: - Supplemental Instruction the schedule will be posted on Blackboard.

-- Drop-In Group Study work together with other students or ask me questions.
-The schedule is on the second page of the syllabus. - HPAO tutoring schedule on their website soon. - Tutoring from the lab TAs schedule on the door of Lewis 104. - Set up a 1:1 appointment with me just send me an email with a list of times you are available.
+- Office hours/Drop-In Group Study work together with other students or ask me questions.
+The schedule is on the second page of the syllabus. - HPAO tutoring schedule on their website soon. - Tutoring from the lab TAs - Set up a 1:1 appointment with me just send me an email with a list of times you are available.
 Also do this if you need to talk about something confidential that requires privacy.